dibyendumajumdar/C/docs/ctour.md

 The  `%` indicates the key; the information following (up to a blank line) specifies the code string.
-Very briefly, this entry  is  in the subtable for `+` of regtab; the key speci- fies that the left operand is  any  integer,  character,  or pointer  expression, and the right operand is any word quan- tity which is directly addressible (e.g. a variable or	con- stant).
+Very briefly, this entry  is  in the subtable for `+` of regtab; the key specifies that the left operand is  any  integer,  character,  or pointer  expression, and the right operand is any word quantity which is directly addressible (e.g. a variable or constant).
 The  code  string  calls for the generation of the code to compile the left (first) operand  into	the  current register  (`F`)  and  then  to	produce an `add` instruction which adds the second operand (`A2`) to the register  (`R`).
 All of the notation will be explained below.

-Only  three features of the operands are used in decid- ing whether a match has occurred.
+Only  three features of the operands are used in deciding whether a match has occurred.
 They are:

-1. Is the type of the operand compatible with that demand- ed?
+1. Is the type of the operand compatible with that demanded?

-2. Is the 'degree of difficulty' (in a sense described be- low) compatible?
+2. Is the 'degree of difficulty' (in a sense described below) compatible?

-3. The table may demand that the operand have a `*` (indi- rection operator) as its highest operator.
+3. The table may demand that the operand have a `*` (indirection operator) as its highest operator.

-As suggested above, the key for a subtable entry is in- dicated by a `%,` and a comma-separated pair  of  specifica- tions  for  the  operands.
-(The second specification is ig- nored for unary operators).
+As suggested above, the key for a subtable entry is indicated by a `%,` and a comma-separated pair  of
+specifications  for  the  operands.
+(The second specification is ignored for unary operators).
 A  specification	indicates  a type  requirement by including one of the following letters.
 If no type letter is present,  any  integer,  character,  or pointer  operand  will	satisfy  the requirement (not float,